illinois-cs241/illinois-cs241.github.io/_docs/utilities_unleashed.md

 If you fork bomb on *any* autograder run, you will receive a zero on this assignment.

 To prevent you from fork bombing your own VM, we recommend looking into [`ulimit`](https://ss64.com/bash/ulimit.html).
-This will allow you to set a limit for how many times you can fork.
+This will allow you to set a limit for various operations on your system, including how many files you can open concurrently or how many times you can fork.
+The side effect is that a poorly chosen limit may throttle your system's operations (e.g. setting the fork limit too low may make your terminal unable to execute commands!).

 ## format.c and .h